History of the Jews in Lithuania: The Deluge

 In 1653 Sweden and Russia, sensing weakness invaded the Commonwealth.
-Vilnius was captured by the Russians in 1655 and Russians and Cossacks sacked for 17 days with Poles and Jews either being killed or fleeing the city.
-Many Jews from across Lithuania fled to Amsterdam where, according eyewitnesses the Jews of Amsterdam treaed them kindly; other went to other cities such as Frankfurt and were also treated kindly by the Jewish communities of these other cities.
-The Polish liberated Lithuania in 1661 and at this point Jews began to return to the area with help from the king and the Jesuits, who also helped the Jews rebuild their communities.
+Vilnius was captured by the Russians in 1655, and Russians and Cossacks sacked for 17 days with Poles and Jews either being killed or fleeing the city.
+Many Jews from across Lithuania fled to Amsterdam where, according eyewitnesses the Jews of Amsterdam treated them kindly; others went to other cities such as Frankfurt and were also treated kindly by the Jewish communities of these other cities.
+The Polish liberated Lithuania in 1661, and at this point Jews began to return to the area with help from the king and the Jesuits, who also helped the Jews rebuild their communities.

-By 1665 the Jews were under royal protection from physical and political assault but they had a powerful new enemy in the emerging middle class.
-The middle class, as owner of factories and shops were in constant economic competition with Jews and as Christians they had never accepted Jews as equals and were jealous of the Jews success.
+By 1665, the Jews were under royal protection from physical and political assault but they had a powerful new enemy in the emerging middle class.
+The middle class, as owner of factories and shops, were in constant economic competition with Jews and as Christians, they had never accepted Jews as equals and were jealous of the Jews success.
 They expressed this disdain by organizing pogroms and spreading religious hatred against the Jews.
 The royal court was asked many times to restrict the rights of Jews and they usually obliged.
-Jewish trading days were reduced, Jews ere banned from selling meat on Fridays and Ash Wednesday, Jews were banned from trading fish, Jews were banned from working as silversmiths, goldsmiths, tanners, and bristle manufacturers.
+Jewish trading days were reduced, Jews were banned from selling meat on Fridays and Ash Wednesday, Jews were banned from trading fish, Jews were banned from working as silversmiths, goldsmiths, tanners, and bristle manufacturers.

 The war had devastated Lithuanian Jewry with mass death, rampant poverty, assimilation, and destruction being omnipresent.
-Over 400 Jewish communities had been destroyed and many were made homeless.
-Local jewish communities attempted to help the homeless but the burden was too high for them so the Council of Four Lands and Kahal of Liuthuania assumed responsibility, going into debt to help the poor, sometimes borrowing from Catholic Clergy and Churches.
+Over 400 Jewish communities had been destroyed, and many were made homeless.
+Local Jewish communities attempted to help the homeless but the burden was too high for them so the Council of Four Lands and Kahal of Lithuania assumed responsibility, going into debt to help the poor, sometimes borrowing from Catholic Clergy and Churches.